A driving force behind their success

-In conjunction with the SEA Games which kicked off in Singapore yesterday, I asked some of our country’s foremost national athletes on the roles that their coaches have played in their success today.
+In conjunction with the SEA Games which kicked off in Singapore in 2015, I asked some of our country’s foremost national athletes on the roles that their coaches have played in their success today.
 (A special thank you to Kubrina Dass who went all out to help me connect with our stars).

 This is what they said.

 Photo credit (above): Rob Evans | Flickr

 Azizulhasni shared the valuable lessons imparted by his coach.

 - Knowledge: “My coach, John Beasley is a professional certified coach level three in Australian cycling and currently, he is completing his Bachelor of Science in Coaching.

 “With his vast knowledge, he has helped me build my successful journey.
 He educates me on all the mechanics of track cycling as well as empowers me to become fitter, stronger and a more efficient pro-athlete.”